davenaylor/postie/readme.txt

 Make sure you set the preferred text type to html

+= Do I need to any code to my theme for postie to work? =

+No.

+= I read somewhere to add an iframe to my footer.
+Should I do this? =

+No. Do not add an iframe in your footer to get postie to check mail periodically.
+To check e-mail periodically, either set-up a cron job, or use cronless postie.
+See installation instructions

+= My mail host requires SSL, but postie will not allow me to select pop3-ssl or imap-ssl =

+You must have php-imap installed on your server for this to work.
+Ask your hosting provider about this.

+= Can I use postie to check a gmail account? =

+Yes.
+You can use either pop3-ssl or imap-ssl with a gmail account.
+Before attempting to use with postie, make sure that you enable pop or imap in your gmail preferences.

+* Pop3 settings:
+    * protocol - pop3-ssl
+    * server - pop.gmail.com
+    * port - 995
+    * userid - your username (e.g. if your e-mail address is foo@gmail.com,
+      this would be just foo)
+    * password - your password
+* IMAP settings:
+    * protocol - imap-ssl
+    * server - imap.gmail.com
+    * port - 993
+    * userid - your username (e.g. if your e-mail address is foo@gmail.com,
+      this would be just foo)
+    * password - your password

+= My posts show up as being posted by 'admin' instead of me.
+Why? =

+If your admin account is linked to bar@gmail.com, and you send mail from bar@gmail.com, it will show up as being posted by admin.
+If you have a wordpress user named "John Doe", which is linked to johndoe@gmail.com, make sure that you send e-mails from johndoe@gmail.com.
+It doesn't matter which e-mail address postie is checking.
+That is, if you send mail from johndoe@gmail.com to foo@gmail.com, it gets posted as "John Doe".

+If you send an e-mail to your postie address from an e-mail address that is no t linked to a wordpress user, it will get posted as admin.
 == History ==
+* 1.3 (2009.06.xx)
+  * Now using default wordpress image and upload handling, which means:
+      * No more creating special directories for postie
+      * No more confusion about imagemagick
+      * Can now use the [gallery] feature of wordpress
+      * Attachments are now connected to posts in the database
+      * All image resizing uses wordpress's default settings (under media)

 * 1.2.2 (2009.05.xx)
   * Show empty categories for default category in options
   * Image scaling fixed so that the smaller value of max image width and max image height is used
+  * Fixed some issues with parsing html e-mail
+  * Got rid of stupid mime tag (thanks Jeroen)
+  * No longer adding slashes before calling wp_insert_post
+  * When using custom image field, each image has a unique key

 * 1.2.1 (2009.05.07)
   * Got rid of stupid version checking